Attacks on the Eternity C: Detention and release of remaining mariners

-On July 28, the Houthis released a propaganda video, which was posted later in X, allegedly showing ten crew members of the Eternity C being held.
-Among them are nine Filipinos and a Russian electrician who had lost his leg onboard the ship.
+On 28 July, the Houthis released a propaganda video, which was posted later in X, allegedly showing ten crew members being held.
+Among them are nine Filipinos and a Russian.
 The video claimed that the rebels rescued the crew, pulling them from the sea, as reportedly detailed by the latter.
-According to the rebels, eleven crew members were rescued, including the two injured who were treated, and another who later died.
-The Department of Foreign Affairs in the Philippines later said that a Filipino and a foreign personnel were injured, and these Filipino sailors were moved to rebel-controlled Sana'a.
+According to the rebels, eleven crew members were rescued, including the two injured who were treated, and a body was recovered from the ship.
+The Philippine Department of Foreign Affairs (DFA) later said that a Filipino and a foreign personnel were injured, and these Filipino sailors were moved to rebel-controlled Sana'a.